Frequently Asked Questions (FAQs)

 A. Facilities such as Ski Schools and shops may be closed or have limited opening hours.
 Ski lifts should operate as normal, as should your accommodation reception.
 For more information about the facilities within the resort please contact the local tourist office, details of which can be found on each resort page.

-A. Yes, despite the exchange rate it is still generally cheaper in France.
-For the lowest prices, buy fuel from hypermarkets such as Carrefour, Leclerc, Super/HyperU, Auchan, Geant.
+A. As in the UK, for the lowest prices, buy fuel from hypermarkets such as Carrefour, Leclerc, Super/HyperU, Auchan, Geant.

 Q. Are the resort supermarkets cheap?

-A. You should find everything you need in the resort supermarkets but it will be cheaper to buy the main bulk of your food shopping from a hypermarket on your way to the resort.
+A. You should find everything you need in the resort supermarkets but it will be cheaper to buy the main bulk of your food shopping from a hypermarket on your way to the resort if you can.

 Q. Can I get live traffic updates in France?